City of Lake Worth Municipal Court of Record

 Lake Worth, Texas 76135

 All juveniles are required to appear in Court for all proceedings in their case.
-A juvenile is anyone under the age of 17, a defendant under the age of 18 that has been issued a Tobacco law violation citation or a defendant under the age of 21 issued an Alcohol law violation citation.
+A juvenile is anyone under the age of 17, at the time of offense, or a defendant under the age of 21, at the time of offense, that has been issued a Tobacco law violation citation or an Alcohol law violation citation.

-All juveniles under the age of 17 will have a court date mailed to the Parent or Guardian at the address provided on the citation.
-If this address is incorrect you must contact the court immediately and provide a current address.
+All juveniles under the age of 17 (under 21 for Alcohol and Tobacco violations) will be Summoned to court by mail to the address provided on the citation.
+If this address is incorrect or you have moved, you must contact the court immediately and provide a current address.
 Failure to appear at the court scheduled court date due to an incorrect address on the citation will not void any failure to appear charges.

-A parent or guardian of the juvenile must also appear at the scheduled court date with his or her child.
+A parent or guardian of the juvenile (only under 17 charges) must also appear at the scheduled court date with their child.
 Additional charges for Failure to Appear, Parent's Failure to Appear with Child at Hearing, and Failure to Provide Written Notice of Current Address against the juvenile defendant and the parent or guardian will be filed if the parent or guardian and juvenile do not appear and do not keep a current address with the court to notify the juvenile and their parent or guardian of appearance dates with the Court.
 Your son or daughter's driver's license can be suspended or a hold placed so that they may not obtain a driver's license when applied for until all outstanding charges are disposed of with the Court.

 Below is Article 45.057(h) and (i) of the Code of Criminal Procedures.
 As of September 1, 2003 a juvenile and their parent have a continuing obligation to appear and keep a current address with the Court until the final disposition of the citation.